axelarnetwork/tofnd/README.md

 ## Setup

+The gRPC protobuf file is a separate [submodule](https://github.com/axelarnetwork/grpc-protobuf/).
+Be sure you clone `tofnd` using the `--recursive` flag.

 `tofnd` uses the [hyperium/tonic](https://github.com/hyperium/tonic) Rust gRPC implementation, which requires:
 * Rust `1.39` or greater for the `async_await` feature
     ```